pydicom/pynetdicom/docs/tutorials/create_scp.rst

-We've modified the handler to write the preamble and prefix to file, encode and write the file meta information elements using *pydicom's* :func:`~pydicom.filewriter.write_file_meta_info` function, then finally write the encoded dataset by getting the :attr:`raw dataset
+We've modified the handler to write the preamble and prefix to file, encode and write the file meta information elements using *pydicom's* :func:`~pydicom.filewriter.write_file_meta_info` function, then finally write the encoded dataset using the :attr:`raw dataset
-<dimse_primitives.C_STORE.DataSet>` directly from the C-STORE
+<dimse_primitives.C_STORE.DataSet>` received directly from the C-STORE
 request via the ``event.request`` attribute.

 The second change we've made is to demonstrate how extra parameters can be